BillyOh.com

 Alkaline Copper Quaternary (ACQ) preservatives are another compound used for anti-decay.
 It’s water-based, which helps improve the wood structure’s water resistance.

-How Long Does a Pressure Treated Shed Last?
+How Long Does a Pressure Treated Wooden Shed Last?

-Note: The anti-rot and pest infestation guarantee on pressure-treated sheds can vary.
+The anti-rot and pest infestation guarantee on pressure-treated sheds can vary.
+BillyOh, for instance, offers 15 years for pressure-treated models, including log cabins.
 Be sure to look at the product design details when browsing online.

 To What Extent Is Pressure Treated Wood Waterproof?